What is a first look?

 7. art isn't crafted in 20 minutes.

 Quite simply, you're here on my website or have hired me to shoot your wedding because you love my style.
 Creative. relaxed. natural. fun. emotional.
 To maximize my creativity (and your investment) I need sufficient time.
 Art doesn't happen in 20 minutes, and I can't make you relax and enjoy the day if you're nervous or anxious (or Heaven forbid, stressed)!
 I capture what is present and real, and sometimes arrange situations to prompt conversations and situations to capture real emotion and create new memories on your wedding day!
 I need the freedom to create a schedule for portraits that will give us enough time for the photos you want of your day.
 I don't thrive creatively under extremely tight timelines, and hurried and stressed out subjects don't photograph well.
 As an experienced Wedding Photographer, I know exactly how long we need to set aside for each set of photos to maximize your photo return and my creativity.
 I hope you've hired me because you trust me, as well.
-And I wouldn't sacrifice the meaning or emotions of the day for you, but rather add to the excitement, joy, and memories from your Wedding Day.
+And I wouldn't sacrifice the meaning or emotions of the day for you, but rather add to the excitement, joy, and memories of your Wedding Day.